brbrbr/plg_system_extensiontools/README.md

 1. MAJOR version might have incompatible API changes
 2. MINOR version should add functionality in a backward compatible manner
-3. PATCH version has backward compatible bug fixes Additional labels for pre-release and build metadata might be affred as extensions to the MAJOR.MINOR.PATCH format.
+3. PATCH version has backward compatible bug fixes

 The Joomla extension update system does not distinguish between major, minor or patch updates.

-For automoatuc updates you can select the level to allow auto-updates for.
+For automatic updates you can select the level to allow auto-updates for.

 Updating on patch level should be safe, on minor level safe enough.
 Major updates are probably best done manually.

+Additional labels for pre-release and build metadata might be added as suffixes to the MAJOR.MINOR.PATCH format.
+These are not considered by the plugin.